loopholelabs/frpc-go/README.md

 [![Tests](https://github.com/loopholelabs/frpc-go/actions/workflows/tests.yaml/badge.svg)](https://github.com/loopholelabs/frpc-go/actions/workflows/tests.yaml)

-This is the [Go](http://golang.org) implementation of [fRPC](https://frpc.io), a high-performance RPC framework for designed for performance and stability, and it usesthe [frisbee-go](https://github.com/loopholelabs/frisbee-go) messaging framework under the hood.
+This is the [Go](http://golang.org) implementation of [fRPC](https://frpc.io), a high-performance RPC framework for designed for performance and stability, and it uses the [frisbee-go](https://github.com/loopholelabs/frisbee-go) messaging framework under the hood.

 **This library requires Go1.18 or later.**